Wardrop/Tombstone/README.md

 Other Notes
 -----------
-Because of how the permissions model has been implemented, this application is not thread safe.
+Because of how the permissions model has been implemented, this application is not thread safe; it was a trade-off that was made to allow for a simpler permissions model.
 Simultaneous processes are fine, but a single multithreaded process can cause permission inconsistancies.
 Rack::Lock is therefore being used to ensure thread safety, but this effectively prevents any potential performance gain by multithreading.
+This should not be a performance bottleneck though, as the only advantage of multi-threading over multi-process is that it uses less memory.